MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: MARS Design and Implementation

 \subsubsection{\textbf{Algorithm Selection}}

-Resource management in HPC system is based on utilization of CPU, Memory and I/O. on the other point of interest taking into the consideration, cost of each task execution on different cloud infrastructure can help scientists to minimize the overall cost.
+In typical cases, resource management in the HPC system is based on CPU, memory, and I/O utilization.
+On the other point of interest, considering the cost of each task execution on other cloud infrastructures can help scientists minimize the overall cost.

-Traditionally schedulers are optimizing tasks only on one dimension, a simple back-filling scheduler can be an example, in back-filling scheduling, scheduler tries to utilize on CPU usage. \cite{932708} In the next step, more sophisticated schedulers use modern Machine Learning algorithm to optimize tasks based on CPU, Memory and I/O \cite{Domeniconi2019CuSHCS}.

-However, in most of those methods scheduler either sacrifice one for another or find the average solution.
-More improved schedulers uses reward function to update the trained model, updated model will adapt to the recent input and learns based on previous execution \cite{Delimitrou2014QuasarRA}.
+Traditionally schedulers optimize tasks only on one dimension.
+A simple Backfilling scheduler can be an example.
+In Backfilling scheduling, the scheduler tries to optimize CPU usage.
+In the next step, more sophisticated schedulers use modern Machine Learning algorithms to optimize tasks based on CPU, Memory and I/O. However, in most methods, schedulers either sacrifice one feature for another or find the average solution.
+Recent ML schedulers use one specific reward function to update the trained model and learn from the previous execution.

-In our proposal, \texttt{MARS} decides between simple algorithm such as back-filling to more complicated online algorithm such as asynchronous actor critic reinforcement learning to execute tasks.
-By creating a model based on RL-A3C algorithm and updating that model with the similar technique which previously introduces by D. Zhang and et al. \cite{2019arXiv191008925Z} we can reuse a proper trained model with similar workflows.
-However, training the system is highly correlates to the size and number of tasks in one arbitrary workflow.
+In our proposal, \texttt{MARS} can adapt on different reward values read from the HPC resource manager and decide between a simple algorithm such as Backfilling to a more complicated online algorithm such as asynchronous actor-critic reinforcement learning to execute tasks.
+By creating a model based on the RL-A3C algorithm and updating that model with the similar technique that D. Zhang previously introduced and et al. \cite{2019arXiv191008925Z} we can reuse a trained model with similar workflows.
+However, the training of the system is highly correlated to the size and number of tasks in one arbitrary workflow.

-Based on our observation, small workflows such as a simple RNA search, \ref{fig:policy} would result in an inefficient model.
-In the other hand complex and large workflows in RL such as Blast, \ref{fig:policy} would cause an over-fitting the network. \cite{2018arXiv180406893Z} This phenomenon would result in an inefficient reward value and model.
-In our approach, by combining a time window and using custom loss function, the reward value and model generated from workflow would be more accurate compared to previous approaches \cite{Domeniconi2019CuSHCS}.
+Based on our observation, small workflows such as a simple RNA search would be an inefficient model.
+On the other hand, complex and large workflows in RL, such as Blast, would cause an over-fitting of the network.
+This phenomenon would result in an inefficient reward value and model.
+In our approach, by combining time window and custom loss function, the reward value and model generated from the workflow would be more accurate compared to previous approaches.